aspose-total/Aspose.Total-Products/total/en/java/conversion/doc-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOC to ODP via Java or Online App" h2="DOC to ODP conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert DOC files to ODP programmatically.
+Fortunately, the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) make this process easy and straightforward.
+By following a few simple steps, you can quickly and easily convert your DOC file to ODP.

+The first step is to load your DOC file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides a wide range of features for manipulating DOC files, including the ability to convert them to HTML.

+Once your DOC file has been converted to HTML, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library allows you to write HTML content into the Presentation and then save it as an ODP file.

-Often times developers have to convert DOC file to ODP programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOC file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as ODP.
+By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/), you can easily and quickly convert your DOC file to ODP.
+The process is simple and straightforward, and requires only a few steps.
+First, you load your DOC file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+Then, you convert it to HTML.
+Finally, you use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation, write HTML content into it, and save it as an ODP file.
+With the help of these powerful File Automation Java libraries, you can quickly and easily convert your DOC file to ODP.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}